addacub/Svelte-Wasm-Rust-Dfsolver/README.md

 # Svelte-Wasm-Rust-Dfsolver
+WIP: work in progress

-Solver for DragonFjord's A-Puzzle-A-Day (https://www.dragonfjord.com/) re-written in Rust, which is compiled to WASM and called by a svelte webapp.
+A solver for DragonFjord's A-Puzzle-A-Day (https://www.dragonfjord.com/) written in Rust, which is compiled to WASM and called by a svelte webapp.

 Uses depth first search (implemented using a loop) to find all solutions for the specified day and month using a "brute force" method.
 The "backend" will return a solution set (an array of all possible solutions) to the GUI which is a svelte-kit webapp to disaply the solutions to the user.